ajrheng/nn-smc/README.md

 python train_nn.py
 ```
 Training logs are stored in the `/train_logs` folder.
 Each time you run the code, a new folder with the timestamp will be created, and in it a
-`log.txt` file will be saved which logs the current training epoch and train/test loss and the los scurve `training_curve.png`.
-The model will also be saved periodically as `/files/model.pt`.
+`log.txt` file will be saved which logs the current training epoch and train/test loss.
+The model will also be saved periodically as `/files/[model_filename]`,
+where `[model_filename]` is an argument in the config file.

 ### Run SMC with NN resampler
 Finally, we can run the trained NN resampler with SMC.
 To run with the NN resampler,